 Identified potential US$31.9m annual savings from supporting HTA studies

 iDSI has initially provided technical support to the HTA Committee under the Ministry of Health since its establishment by ministerial decree, and increasingly engaged with the potential users of HTA evidence – including BPJS, who is responsible for administering JKN. iDSI also played a coordinating role between various development partners with a stake in HTA including Australia’s Department of Foreign Affairs and Trade, PATH, Access and Delivery Partnership (ADP), and WHO.
-In 2019, iDSI is continuing to support local efforts to strengthen the network of HTA suppliers, including the University of Padjadjaran on one of the HTA topics with ADP funding. iDSI is also supporting the knowledge sharing efforts of Indonesian colleagues domestically and internationally through the ADP knowledge exchange webinar series.
+In 2019 and 2020, iDSI has been continuing to support HTA institutionalisation and local efforts to strengthen the network of HTA suppliers, including the University of Padjadjaran on one of the HTA topics with ADP funding. iDSI is also supporting the knowledge sharing efforts of Indonesian colleagues domestically and internationally through the ADP knowledge exchange webinar series.

 Building local HTA capacity to tackle non-communicable disease burden

 In collaboration with iDSI, the HTA Committee and Indonesian academic institutions completed a total of 8 HTA studies since 2014 spanning a range of priority clinical topics including detection, prevention and treatment of diabetes, dialysis for end-stage kidney disease, high-cost cancer drugs, and other non-communicable diseases. iDSI’s end-to-end support covered the topic selection process, through scoping and definition of research questions, literature reviewing and primary data collection, economic evaluation, synthesis and identifying policy recommendations, stakeholder consultation, and dissemination. iDSI employed a variety of approaches to capacity building, including:

 - Training workshops coupled with intense coaching and handholding by HITAP for Indonesian researchers on the specific HTA studies being conducted.